ascoos/wic/README.md

     $wic->createWIC($images, 'images.wic');
 ```

-For Browsers (Using BRODEV or JavaScript Polyfill)
+For Browsers (Using DevBro or JavaScript Polyfill)

-BRODEV Browser: WIC is natively supported in BRODEV, a custom browser built for Ascoos Web Extended Studio.
+DevBro Browser: WIC is natively supported in DevBro, a custom browser built for Ascoos Web Extended Studio.
 (Coming soon!)

 JavaScript Polyfill: For other browsers, use the WIC JavaScript library: